Norman Krasna: Turning director

-While in the services Krasna directed a film about the activities of the Officer Training school.
-He spent most of his time in the army at Camp Roach in Los Angeles, enabling him to live in his house in Beverly Hills.
+While in the service, Krasna directed a film about the activities of the Officer Training School.
+He spent most of his time in the Air Corps at Camp Roach in Los Angeles, enabling him to live in his house in Beverly Hills.

-During his war service he continued to write in his spare time.
-He sent his old Bachelor Mother producer Buddy de Sylva, now at Paramount, the story for what would become Practically Yours (1944).
+During his war service, he continued to write in his spare time.
+He sent his old Bachelor Mother producer Buddy DeSylva, now at Paramount, the story for what would become Practically Yours (1944).
 He also adapted The Man with Blond Hair into a movie: in October 1943 Warners announced they purchased an unproduced play by Krasna called Night Action as a vehicle for Helmut Dantine (which was The Man with Blond Hair); the film was not made.
 In March 1944 RKO said they would make a film based on Krasna's story The Hunter Girl with Laraine Day – this was in fact another version of The Richest Girl in the World and was released as Bride by Mistake (1944).
 He also wrote Dear Ruth.